FREE Ground Shipping on Courses $149+ | Code: SANTASENDSFREE

 Classroom of students registering for the upcoming ACT test

-The following table provides a quick reference to the key ACT registration dates and deadlines for the first half of the testing year 2025, including both regular and late registrations.
+The following table provides a quick reference to the key ACT registration dates and deadlines for 2026–2027, including both regular and late registrations.

 Photo Upload Deadline